 Sweet or salty?
 Salty and sweet is a flavor combination made in heaven.
 And, these Sweet and Salty Brown Butter Blondies satisfy all the cravings for these two flavors in a new way.

 And that means no more having to choose between the two!

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 What makes these Blondies so special?

 What doesn't make these special should be the question!
 They're thick and chewy, first of all.
 Secondly, they have milk chocolate chips AND potato chips in them.
 What?!
 Potato chips in a blondie?!
 It works, my friends, in so many ways.

-The crunch and saltiness from the chips adds the perfect balance against the sweetness of the milk chocolate chips and brown sugar in this recipe.
 Want to give a sweet and tart blondie a try?
 These mouth wateringly good White Chocolate and Raspberry Blondies do just the trick.

 Aren't Blondies Just Cookies Made in a Pan?

 Sure, you could take your tried and true Chocolate Chip Cookie recipe and spread the batter in a pan rather than scoop into individual cookies.